-Pastoral Ministries Minor for Leadership and Ethics majors in the Traditional Structure.
-(Additional courses fulfill the ordination education requirements for Elder in the Church of the Nazarene.)
+Pastoral Ministries Minor for Leadership and Ethics majors in the Traditional Structure. (\Additional courses fulfill the ordination education requirements for Elder in the Church of the Nazarene.)

 CEM-2113 Found. for Christian Educational Ministries 3

 OTR-4013 Developing a Missional Church 3

 PAS-2013 Practice of Christian Ministry 3

+PAS-3033 Christian Preaching I 3

+PAS-3043 Christian Preaching II 3

+PAS-4023 Church Administration and Finance 3

+18 hours

+OTR-2013 Global Evangelism 3

-PAS-3033 PAS-3043 PAS-4023 Christian Preaching I Christian Preaching II Church Administration and Finance 3 3 3 18 hours OTR-2013 PAS-2023 PAS-3023 Global Evangelism History & Polity of the Church of the Nazarene Pastoral Care and Counseling 3 3 3 07 h 2/ hours
+PAS-2023 History & Polity of the Church of the Nazarene 3

+PAS-3023 Pastoral Care and Counseling 3

+27 hours